Bankfoot

 Bankfoot is a village in Perth and Kinross, Scotland, approximately 8 mi north of Perth and 7 mi south of Dunkeld.
+The village lies close to the A9 trunk road, making Bankfoot a convenient base for commuting within Perthshire.

-Bankfoot had a population of 1,136 in 2001.
-In the 2011 Census the population of Bankfoot was 1,110 people with there being a slightly higher number of male residents (51.4%) than female residents (48.6%).
-It was found that 33% of Bankfoot residents were aged 60 or older.
+Bankfoot had a population of 1,254 people across 563 households in the 2022 Scotland's Census.
+26.7% of residents were aged 65 years old and over.